European foulbrood infected larvae showing twisted discoloured brood in open cells

 How is EFB different from American foulbrood?

 European foulbrood usually affects unsealed larvae.
 American foulbrood usually affects sealed brood and is more strongly associated with sunken, perforated cappings and ropy larval remains.
+This comparison is educational only and should not be used as a substitute for official diagnosis.

 If you are unsure, compare this page with the guide to American foulbrood and the wider guide to foulbrood vs chalkbrood.